-Although the 128K was not Apple Inc,’s first computer on the market, it depicted a milestone.
+Although the 128K was not Apple Inc’s first computer on the market, it depicted a milestone.
 The Apple I was released in 1976, it was sold as a motherboard and would not fulfill today’s requirements for the term ‘personal computer‘, but just one year later, the Apple II glanced at the market with its cell based color graphics, its open architecture and the introduction of the floppy disk drive rivaling the TRS-80 and Commodore PET.
-Back then Apple faced a great start into their first sells due to the programm ‘VisiCalc‘, a spreadsheet programm developed for the computer, making Apple computers suitable in people’s homes as in offices for serious calculations.
+Back then Apple faced a great start into their first sells due to the programm ‘VisiCalc‘, a spreadsheet program developed for the computer, making Apple computers suitable in people’s homes as in offices for serious calculations.

 Another milestone set the computer ‘Lisa’ by the Apple company .
 It depicted the first computer to feature a mouse as well as a graphical user interface and icons, the development was highly influenced by Xerox and up to this day it is not clear how big their influence actually was.
 However, Lisa’s technological improvements and its great usability were not of much use since the computer cost US$9,995 in 1983, when it was released.
 Unfortunately, the business success of Lisa failed to appear, but the company released the Macintosh 128K just one year later.

 Historical was not only the computer itself, but also the way it was presented.
 Apple chose the famous Superbowl commercials as the right platform to present a commercial that definitely stayed in peoples minds.
+Created by Ridley Scott with a US$ 1.5 million budget, it aired during the third quarter of Super Bowl XVIII on January 22, 1984, and is now considered a “watershed event” and a “masterpiece”.
 It starts with a dystopic setting and a line of people marching through a monitored tunnel.
 Contrasts are used to emphasize the brightly colored runner wearing a cubist picture of the Macintosh carrying a large hammer while being chased by police men.
 Racing towards a huge screen showing ‘Big Brother’ giving a speech, she smashes the hammer right into the screen destroying it completely, while ‘Big Brother’ shouts “We shall prevail!“.
 The commercial ends with a voiceover and a scrolling text saying:

 But besides the special attention the Macintosh 128K received due to the commercial, it also came with many technical features guaranteeing its success.
 The improved graphical interface used the metaphor of a desktop and files appearing like paper sheets as well as the ability to drag and drop files into the ‘trash can’.
 More accessories on the desktop depicted a calculator, notepad and alarm clock which could be placed as desired.
-The machine was equipped with a Motorola 68000 microprocessor connected to 128 kB DRAM by a 16-bit data bus as well as with a 400kB 3.5 inch single sided flobby disk drive.
-The Macintosh 128K was sold about 70,000 times by May 1984 and superseded by the Macintosh 512K.
+The machine was equipped with a Motorola 68000 microprocessor connected to 128 kB DRAM by a 16-bit data bus as well as with a 400 kB 3.5 inch single sided floppy disk drive.

 References and Further Reading: